uxabix/STM32F103C6BenchPowerSupply/README.md

 # STM32 Bench Power Supply

-This repository contains the firmware for a multi-channel laboratory power supply based on the STM32F103C6Tx microcontroller.
+This repository contains the firmware for a controller of multi-channel bench power supply based on the STM32F103C6Tx microcontroller.
 The project is developed using STM32CubeIDE and the STM32 HAL library.
 It provides a flexible and configurable solution for controlling multiple power outputs, with real-time monitoring and protection features.

 ## Table of Contents
 1. [Project Overview](#project-overview)